swisskyrepo/swisskyrepo.github.io/_posts/2024-01-15-Drink-Love-Share-Rump.md

 ![](/images/DrinkLoveShare24/rump_redteam_dino-6.jpg)

 Yay a lot of shell sessions came back to our C2 infrastructure, little dino is quite happy, but something smells fishy.
 Why is there so many different machines, who is Johnny Cage and why the process is `malwar.exe` ?
-Also why does the beacon dies after 10 seconds and new one appear ?
+Also why does the beacon die after 10 seconds and a new one appear ?

 ![](/images/DrinkLoveShare24/rump_redteam_dino-7.jpg)